wp-plugins/flyzoo/readme.txt

 **1) Create your account**

 1. Enter your email, choose a password and a username at http://www.flyzoo.co/signup?s=go&t=12
-2. Enter your website address to get your Flyzoo Application ID
+2. Enter your site address click next to get your Flyzoo Application ID

 **2) Install the Plugin**